In this era of ever-evolving technology, video has quickly become a staple in the world of transportation. Many video telematics systems are used for:

 Reinforce your recognition program during coaching sessions.
 Reviewing an event that shows your driver staying calm and having the right reaction to a situation on the road that prevents an accident, and then recognizing that driver in front of their peers sends a huge, positive message to the entire driver pool.
 A small token of appreciation – certificate of safe driving, ball cap, recognition pin, special safety vest – can go a long way with that driver but can also motivate other drivers to reach that level of achievement as well.
 There is nothing wrong with a little peer pressure geared toward great performance and compliance in the workplace.

 The ideas outlined here are just stepping stones for using video telematics to manage CSA scores.
 Awareness not only by the drivers, but also by management and staff, is key to reducing CSA scores and also in streamlining driver compliance in broad areas that influence scores such as unsafe driving and collisions.
-By “rallying the troops” around awareness of issues like Distracted Driving and other bad habits behind the wheel, you will see a decrease in preventable accidents, DOT violations, and the costs associated with those.
+By “rallying the troops” around awareness of issues like distracted driving and other bad habits behind the wheel, you will see a decrease in preventable accidents, DOT law violations, and the costs associated with those.

 About Len Marchlewski